 Malvern Museum is a museum of local history, and its collections policy reflects this.
 The museum’s Collection Development Policy is in line with the national guidelines and has been approved by Arts Council England.

 The majority of the material in our collection relates to the local area, particularly to Great Malvern and Malvern Link.
 We also have a number of more general items (for example coins and household appliances).
 They can be used in displays to support more local items, where these can help to illustrate social history.

 The map below gives an indication of the collection area for Malvern Museum of Local History.
 The core of our collection is from the towns, villages and sites shown in black text, with occasional items from villages west of the River Severn shown in grey.
 Many of these latter villages are in the catchment area of other museums and archives.
 Worcester, Ledbury and Upton upon Severn all have museums of local history.
-There are active history groups in Suckley, Cradley, Hanley Swan and at Croome Park (which has a particular interest in airborne trials of radar equipment).
-More locally, the Malvern Radar and Technology History Society, MRATHS covers radar and other defence research at the Ministry sites in Malvern, since 1942.
+There are active history groups in Suckley, Cradley, Hanley Swan, Welland and Castlemorton and at Croome Park (which has a particular interest in airborne trials of radar equipment).
+More locally, the Malvern Radar and Technology History Society, MRATHS covers the development of radar and other defence research at the Ministry sites in Malvern, since 1942.

 Areas within our collecting range